Illinois Institute of Technology Announces Summer 2006 art @ IIT Series

 In the Spring of 2004, IIT President Lew Collens expressed an interest in a unique Entrepreneurial Project (EnPRO) 359: A Gallery for Exhibiting the Art of Technology and during the following summer agreed to sponsor the establishment of an art gallery on the IIT Main Campus.
 The EnPRO project, an interdisciplinary course, was charged with creating a business plan and proposing the concept for art @ IIT.

 IIT has had a continued interest in art over its long history.
-Exhibits have been periodically conducted in a number of places on campus and acquisition of artwork for the campus has progressed for years.
-But not until student Mindy Sherman approached Jay Fisher, Entrepreneurial Studies, and Tom Jacobius, Interprofessional Studies, was the concept of using an EnPRO to develop a comprehensive plan for art @ IIT suggested.
-The Spring EnPRO recruited Robert J. Krawczyk, College of Architecture, to be its advisor and Jennifer Pierce as its leader.
+Exhibits have been periodically conducted in a number of places on campus, and the acquisition of artwork for the campus has progressed for years.
+But not until student Mindy Sherman approached Jay Fisher, Entrepreneurial Studies, and Tom Jacobius, Interprofessional Studies, was the concept of using an EnPRO to develop a comprehensive plan for art @ IIT was suggested.
+The Spring EnPRO recruited Robert J. Krawczyk, College of Architecture, as its advisor and Jennifer Pierce as its leader.

-Founded in 1890, IIT is a Ph.D.-granting technological university awarding degrees in the sciences, mathematics and engineering, as well as architecture, psychology, design, business and law.
+Founded in 1890, IIT is a Ph.D.-granting technological university that awards degrees in the sciences, mathematics, engineering, architecture, psychology, design, business, and law.
 IIT’s interprofessional, technology-focused curriculum prepares the university’s 6,200 students for leadership roles in an increasingly complex and culturally diverse global workplace.